The Hidden Cost of Workplace Bullying - and How Prevention Pays

 Spotting patterns before they escalate

-• Consistent tracking also creates the evidence trail needed to prove reasonable steps under the Worker Protection Act.
+Consistent tracking supports a healthier culture—and provides evidence of reasonable steps specifically in relation to sexual harassment under the Worker Protection Act.

 Creating a speak-up culture